 - Spread into a single layer: Spread the fennel bulbs out onto a rimmed baking sheet lined with parchment paper.
 The parchment will allow the fennel to roast and brown properly without sticking to the baking sheet.

 - Roast: Roast the fennel for 15 minutes, the fennel should turn golden.
-Sprinkle 1/3 cup freshly grated Parmigiano cheese over the roasting fennel, coating each wedge evenly.
-If you want to be generous, use 1/2 cup.
+Sprinkle 1/3 cup freshly grated parmesan over the roasting fennel, coating each wedge evenly.
+(If you want to be generous, use 1/2 cup.)
 Roast the fennel for an additional 10 to 15 minutes, or until the cheese is nicely browned, and the edges of the fennel bulbs are caramelized.

-- Assemble the final dish: With a spatula, transfer the fennel wedges to a platter.
-Sprinkle with a few drops of good balsamic vinegar over the wedges, if using, and serve.
+- Finish and serve: With a spatula, transfer the fennel wedges to a platter.
+Sprinkle with a few drops of good balsamic vinegar over the wedges, if you’d like, and serve.

 What to Serve with Roasted Fennel